British rule in Burma: Arrival of the British

 Conflict began between Burma and the British when the Konbaung dynasty decided to expand into Arakan in the state of Assam, close to British-held Chittagong in India.
 This led to the First Anglo-Burmese War (1824–26).
 The British dispatched a large seaborne expedition that took Rangoon without a fight in 1824.
-In Danuphyu, at the Ayeyarwadddy Delta, Burmese General Maha Bandula was killed and his armies routed.
+In Danuphyu, at the Ayeyarwaddy Delta, Burmese General Maha Bandula was killed and his armies routed.
 Burma was forced to cede Assam and other northern provinces.
 The 1826 Treaty of Yandabo formally ended the First Anglo-Burmese War, the longest and the most expensive war in the history of British India.
 Fifteen thousand European and Indian soldiers died, together with an unknown number of Burmese army and civilian casualties.
 The campaign cost the British between 5 and 13 million pounds sterling (between 18 and 48 billion in 2020 U.S. dollars) which led to an economic crisis in British India in 1833.

 In 1852, the Second Anglo-Burmese War was provoked by the British, who sought the teak forests in Lower Burma as well as a port between Calcutta and Singapore.
 After 25 years of peace, British and Burmese fighting started afresh and continued until the British occupied all of Lower Burma.
 The British were victorious in this war and as a result obtained access to the teak, oil, and rubies of their newly conquered territories.

 In Upper Burma, the still unoccupied part of the country, King Mindon had tried to adjust to the thrust of imperialism.
 He enacted administrative reforms and made Burma more receptive to foreign interests.
 But the British initiated the Third Anglo-Burmese War, which lasted less than two weeks during November 1885.
 The British government justified their actions by claiming that the last independent king of Burma, Thibaw Min, was a tyrant and that he was conspiring to give France more influence in the country.
 British troops entered Mandalay on 28 November 1885.
-Thus, after three wars gaining various parts of the country, the British occupied all the area of present-day Myanmar, making the territory a Province of British India on 1 January 1886.
+Thus, after three wars gaining various parts of the country, the British occupied all the area of present-day Myanmar, making the territory a province of British India on 1 January 1886.